Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_interactions.md

 ---
 title: Interactions
-description: SPOONI Interactions script for RedM - Free standalone script for interactive props with scenario animations.
+description: Free standalone script for interactive props with scenario animations.
 Enhanced version of the popular kibook script with improved features and vorp_menu integration.
 ---

 # 🪑 Interactions